rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup.md

 **Warning**: You must keep track of this password.
 After AES encryption is set, this password cannot be removed from the backup data files for which it was used.
 You need the password to restore those files.
-If you forget the password that you used to back up the data, that backup data is lost and you cannot recover it.
+If you forget the password that you used to back up the data, that backup data is lost, and you cannot recover it.

 #### Limitations of Cloud Backup

 Cloud Backup has the following limitations:

-- To use Cloud Backup, you must set up the Cloud Backup Agent.
+- To use Cloud Backup, you must set up the Cloud Backup agent.
 Backups cannot occur until you set up the agent, specify the files that you want to back up, and configure when backups should occur.
 - The Cloud Backup Agent requires a small amount of space on your server.